galvez/fabula/docs/environment.md

 # Environment

-Environment variables can bet set in various ways in **Fabula**'s configuration file and also in individual **Fabula** task components.
+Environment variables can bet set in various ways.

 ## Global